Texas elementary school shooting: What do we know so far? | WTOP News

 Authorities haven’t yet released the victims’ names, but some information about them has emerged from their families.

-Uziyah Garcia was only 8 and “the sweetest little boy that I’ve ever known,” said grandfather Manny Renfro, recalling how the youngster was already able to master football pass patterns.
+Eliahna Garcia was an outgoing 10-year-old who loved to sing, dance, play sports and be with her family, according to aunt Siria Arizmendi.
+Uziyah Garcia was only 10 and “the sweetest little boy that I’ve ever known,” said grandfather Manny Renfro, recalling how the youngster was already able to master football pass patterns.

-With the school year coming to a close, Xavier Javier Lopez, 10, had been looking forward to a summer of swimming, cousin Lisa Garza said.
-Ebullient and loving, he was “just enjoying life, not knowing that this tragedy was going to happen today,” she said.
+Xavier James Lopez, 10, had been looking forward to a summer of swimming.
+Ebullient and loving, he was “just enjoying life, not knowing that this tragedy was going to happen today,” cousin Lisa Garza said.

+Swift-footed Layla Salazar, 11, had won six races at the school’s field day.

+“She was just a whole lot of fun,” said her father, Vincent Salazar, remembering how she danced to TikTok videos and sang along with him to the Guns N’ Roses song “Sweet Child O’ Mine” every morning on the way to school.

 Eva Mireles, 44, had been teaching for 17 years, according to a welcome letter to students she wrote last fall.
 She and her husband, a school police officer, had a grown daughter.

-Note: This story has been corrected to show the age of Layla Salazar was 11, not 10.
-It has also been corrected to show the middle name for Xavier Lopez was James, not Javier.
-The story also gave an incorrect age for victim Uziyah Garcia.
-Uziyah was 10 years old, not 8 years old.